Bristol Type 200

 The Bristol Type 200 was a proposal for a short-range aircraft by the Bristol Aeroplane Company in 1956.
 Although it was designed in response to a specification issued by British European Airways (BEA), the Type 200 was larger than the airline's requirements and was closer to the Boeing 727 in size and range.
 The project was cancelled when BEA selected the Hawker Siddeley Trident instead.
-The Trident went on to have a production run of 117, while the 727 had a production run of over 1800.
+The Trident went on to have a production run of 117.
 Along with the Vickers V-1000, it is seen by some as one of the great "what ifs" of British aviation, although it never got beyond the drawing board.